 The Company has entered into a Restated Placement Agreement dated October 24, 1997 (the "Placement Agreement") with CA IB and VMR, a German limited liability company which acted as consultant of the Company, but which is not an underwriter in the European Offering.
 VMR is not affiliated with any of the major stockholders of the Company.
 The Placement Agreement replaced an agreement between the Company and VMR in which, inter alia, VMR agreed to find one or several underwriters who will, pursuant to certain conditions, subscribe for and purchase shares of Common Stock of the Company.
-The Placement Agreement provides, among other things, that VMR will not act as an underwriter in the European Offering.
-Pursuant to the Placement, VMR will receive a fee of 3.5% of the gross proceeds of the European Offering for services provided to the Company.
+The Placement Agreement provides, among other things, that VMR will not act as an underwriter in the European Offering and that VMR will not be actively involved in the European Offering.
+Pursuant to the Placement Agreement, VMR will receive a fee of 3.5% of the gross proceeds of the European Offering for services provided to the